jmvlangen/DnDtracker/D&D tracker/README.txt

 a.
 In general n+1 uses of the symbol . in a row will result in looking for a variable at level n above whatever is in front of the first symbol . .
 This generalizes to the case where n is 0, at which case it will look for a variable inside the collection referred to before the first symbol . , hence at level 0.

-A last remark about levels is that there is always a top level collection and going up levels from there will always end again in this top level collection.
+There are some more remarks to make about levels.
+First of all there is always a top level collection and going up levels from there will always end again in this top level collection.
+Furthermore, when requesting a non-hidden variable from a collection that does not contain it, it will request the same variable of the level above.
+This allows non-hidden variables inside the top level to be accessed by all levels below it, unless a variable with the same name is defined at such a level.

 Besides user created collections, the program also stores a special collection.
 This collection will be referred to as the global collection and is represented by the